lzwjava/blog-source/original/2025-01-29-daily-life-en.md

 - Using a dryer for 10 minutes can make clothes more comfortable.

 - Focus on my task and leave things where they are.
 It may seem unorganized to others, but it's convenient for me.

+- Using an iPhone 20w charger to charge a Mac M2 is acceptable.